Manny-D/Splunk/README.md

 <b>Thoughts:</b> <br>
 From the 200 series questions, we learned somone was scanning from the following IP address: 45.77.65.211. <br>
 Also, since it's SSL, we can try filtering via tcp.
-Let combine both into the following query: <br>
+Let's combine both into the following query: <br>
 <b><i>index="botsv2" sourcetype="stream:tcp" 45.77.65.211</i></b> <br>
 ![Screenshot 2024-04-01 at 3 24 37 PM](https://github.com/Manny-D/Splunk/assets/99146530/3a83d340-91ec-4922-8919-f604d740473d) <br>

-That's a lot of results!
-In the INTERESTING FIELDS section under the <b><i>ssl_issuer</i></b> field, we have an winner: <br>
+That's a lot of results! <br>
+However, in the INTERESTING FIELDS section under the <b><i>ssl_issuer</i></b> field, we can find what we're looking for: <br>
 ![Screenshot 2024-04-01 at 3 29 26 PM](https://github.com/Manny-D/Splunk/assets/99146530/f6140f76-a021-45b3-acb3-59d9319381f4) <br>

 <b>Answer:</b> <br>